BD2KGenomics/dcc-ops/redwood/README.md

 Redwood uses the ICGC Storage System to save and track data bundles in Amazon S3 or an S3-compliant data store.
 If applicable, server-side encryption is performed behind the scenes, and multipart upload/download are used to improve data transfer times.
 Each bundle of files includes a _metadata.json_ file that can be used to trigger analysis or workflow result reporting.

+## Setup with the Bootstrapper

+You can use the `install_bootstrap` script one directory up to automatically run the setup.
+You still need to perform the AWS tasks described below.

 ## Development Guide

 Run the system for development